t9fiction/blockchain-game/README.md

 Link: [Play the Game](https://blockchain-game-3qn6.vercel.app/)

 ## Overview
 The Blockchain Guessing Game is a decentralized number-guessing game where players can win ERC20 tokens by participating.
-The game currently runs on the Sepolia testnet, but it has also been deployed on Arbitrum Sepolia.
-Integration with Arbitrum Sepolia can be enabled if needed.
+The game is now a **multichain dApp** deployed on both the **Sepolia testnet** and the **Arbitrum Sepolia testnet**.

 The objective of the game is to guess a secret number between 1 and 10, with rewards based on the accuracy of the player's guess.
 It offers a fun, interactive way to showcase blockchain-based gaming and token rewards.